DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_II.md

 In the terminal, change to the parent directory of your repository clone.
 You should see `site-selection-tool`  listed when you run  `ls`.

-**The next command removes the <code>site-selection-tool</code> directory and all its contents</strong>.
+**The next command removes the <code>site-selection-tool</code> directory and all its contents**.
 Be careful to not accidentally delete directories that you do not mean to delete.
 The safe approach would be to navigate into the directory and delete from one level down.

 ```sh